|

 FIGURING AMOUNT OF VENEER NEEDED:

-Our Peel & Stick veneer only comes in 2' x 8'.
+Our Peel & Stick veneer comes in 2' x 8'.
 Our wood backer veneer comes

 in 4' x 8'.